UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/personal_log_template.md

 ## This week's goals

 1. Recap on your week's goals.
-2. Quick notes on your personal plan for the next cycle (3 days/4 days)
+2. Quick notes on your personal plan for the next cycle (2 days/5 days)

+(Note that the cycles are Wed-Thu and Fri-Tue.)